frontenddogma/web-development-glossary/manuscript/s.md

 : Structured documentation for design particles, elements, and components.
 May be part of a design system.

 Style sheet
 : A file or code snippet containing styling instructions.
-A style sheet represents a form of separation of presentation and content for web design in which the markup of a webpage (usually HTML) contains the page's semantic content and structure, but does not define its visual layout (style).
+A style sheet represents a form of separation of presentation and content for web design in which the markup of a webpage (usually HTML) contains the page’s semantic content and structure, but does not define its visual layout (style).
 Instead, the style is defined in an external style sheet file using a style sheet language such as CSS or XSLT.
-This design approach is identified as a "separation" because it largely supersedes the antecedent methodology in which a page's markup defined both style and structure.&nbsp;[†](#w-style-sheet)
+This design approach is identified as a “separation” because it largely supersedes the antecedent methodology in which a page’s markup defined both style and structure.&nbsp;[†](#w-style-sheet)

 stylelint
 : A CSS linter. ℹ︎&nbsp;[stylelint.io](https://stylelint.io/)